AdaCore/training_material/courses/fundamentals_of_ada/140_access_types.rst

    procedure P2 is
    begin
-      -- OK when P2 call from P1.
+      -- OK when P2 called from P1.
       -- What if P2 is called from elsewhere?
       G.all := 5;
    end P2;